 Utilizing The Butterfly Project’s Design Team

 When your school or organization dreams big, we are here to help you with everything from programming recommendations to the final installation.
 Organizations and schools can hire The Butterfly Project’s Artistic Team to create customized and legacy installations for you and final design components can be shipped across the US.
-Please contact cheryl@thebutterflyprojectnow.org for details
+Please contact info@thebutterflyprojectnow.org for details.

 PLAQUES FOR INSTALLATIONS